The high-quality value of HSBC Holdings plc (HSBC) Stock is hidden beneath the surface

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of HSBC Holdings plc (NYSE:HSBC) raised 0.24% to close Tuesday’s market session at $29.36, higher as compared to yesterday’s close.
-The stock price fluctuated between $29.335 and $29.49 throughout the trading session with the volume trading being 1913187 shares, which represented a significant variation when compared to the three months average volume of 2.14 million shares.
-The firm’s stock price fluctuated 2.19% within the last five trades and 0.89% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -0.17% in the last 6 months and 15.73% was added to its value over the previous 3 months.
-HSBC stock is trading at a margin of 1.93%, 0.17% and 1.26% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of HSBC Holdings plc (NYSE:HSBC) raised 0.27% to close Tuesday’s market session at $30.15, higher as compared to yesterday’s close.
+The stock price fluctuated between $29.89 and $30.32 throughout the trading session with the volume trading being 2098159 shares, which represented a significant variation when compared to the three months average volume of 2.05 million shares.
+The firm’s stock price fluctuated 2.94% within the last five trades and 8.57% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 4.07% in the last 6 months and 16.14% was added to its value over the previous 3 months.
+HSBC stock is trading at a margin of 4.16%, 2.67% and 4.03% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does HSBC Holdings plc’s Profitability and Valuation Ratios Tell Us About the Stock?